 River diagnostic variables can be calculated for the main river.
-A river water depth (d) and river velocity (u) can be calculated from hydraulic geometry for the main river.
+A river water depth (d) and river velocity (u) can be calculated from hydraulic geometry for the main river and the calculated main river flow (q).
 The equation coefficients are general (c,f,k,m).